hpicgs/unCover/README.md

 # XAI Project

 Download [Stanford's CoreNLP
-4.5.1](https://stanfordnlp.github.io/CoreNLP/index.html), unzip it and place it into the `models` directory.
+4.5.*](https://stanfordnlp.github.io/CoreNLP/index.html), unzip it and place it into the `models` directory.
-Download NLTK's `punkt`: `nltk.download("punkt")` and `nltk.download("stopwords")`

-To be able to start processing a text please first run run_CoreNLP_Server.sh and then run the desired scripts in another terminal.
-The server can be stopped through ^C in the original terminal.

 ## Scraping